ReportsEPM Buyer's Guide

 Most organizations have one dominant bottleneck.
 Rank yours:

-- Modeling & calculation bottleneck: Scenario calcs are slow; adding drivers or dimensions is risky; "We can't touch that workbook; it might break"
+• Modeling & calculation bottleneck: Scenario calcs are slow; adding drivers or dimensions is risky; "We cannot touch that workbook; it might break"

 The top one or two bottlenecks will drive your vendor shortlist.